Caliach ERP Tutorial

 - Zoom to Fit

-The Screen and Preview report windows have a useful copy feature whereby you can click-and-drag across a rectangular area of the report and from the Edit menu, operate Copy (or Ctrl+C) to copy a text (or picture) version of the selected report area to the clipboard.
+The Preview report window has a useful copy feature whereby you can right-click and operate the report menu.
+Select All to copy a text (or picture) version of the selected report area to the clipboard.
 This can then be pasted into another programme such as a spreadsheet.

 In addition to running the report with a selection, you can also drive the report by dragging and dropping a selection of parts from the Parts ScratchPad onto the report window.
 When you do this, only the parts selected will be used and in addition the search criteria will apply.
 So, if you want only the PO receipts for parts with index code 1 equal MATL, with the same inventory history selection, open the Parts ScratchPad, build a new list of all parts, sort by Index 1, select the MATL lines and drag them onto the report selection window.